unacast/deprecated-unacast.github.io/_posts/2016-06-29-concurrency-in-go.md

 ## Closing notes

-We have shown the it’s easy to utilise concurrency in Go using channels and goroutines.
-However, this post has simplified a lot and the caveats you may encounter using channels and goroutines are not fully dressed here.
+We have shown that it’s easy to utilise concurrency in Go using channels and goroutines.
+However, this post has simplified a lot and the caveats you may encounter using channels and goroutines are not fully addressed here.
 So use channels and goroutines with caution.
 They can cause a lot of headache if over used.
 The general advice is to always start by building something naive before optimising.

 I hope you have enjoyed reading this post.
-If I’ve done something completely absurd and stupid.
-Please tell me so, in the comment below or on twitter ([@gronnbeck](https://twitter.com/gronnbeck)).
+If I’ve done something unidiomatic please tell me so in the comment below or on twitter ([@gronnbeck](https://twitter.com/gronnbeck)).
 I’m still learning and having fun with Go.
-And I’m eager to learn from you as well.
+And I’m always eager to learn from you as well.